 Strong bones also need vitamin D, as it helps your body to absorb calcium (indeed, your body can’t absorb calcium without it).
 Again, many people may be deficient, especially older people and those who don’t get enough sunlight exposure during the summer.
 Studies show that taking vitamin D alongside calcium may help prevent bone loss (ii).

 This may also be helpful, as magnesium may be necessary to convert vitamin D into the form that helps with calcium absorption.
-There’s also evidence that seven out of 10 women and four out of 10 men aged between 19 and 50 in the UK aren’t getting enough magnesium in their diet.
+Indeed some experts believe that controlling optimum magnesium levels in the body may be important for maintaining bone health (xvii).

 Collagen may be associated more with skin health, but healthy bones need it too.
 Unfortunately, the production of collagen slows down with age, which may lead to a reduction in bone mass.
 Taking a vitamin C supplement, however, may help your body to boost its collagen production and help keep your bones strong.